AdobeDocs/real-time-cdp-collaboration.en/help/guide/overview/starter-overview.md

 * Company
 * Role (Advertiser/Publisher): Advertiser
 * Industry
-* Admin name (if different from contact name)
-* Admin contact email (if different from contact email)

 After you receive and accept the invitation, your organization must review and sign a no-cost Sales Order with Adobe to access Collaboration Starter.
 For more details on the invitation process, see the [inviting a collaborator to Collaboration Starter](../connect/establishing-connections.md#invite-collaborator-to-starter) guide.